 April 26, 2016

 As fitness professionals, we’re always looking for ways to engage and motivate our clients.
 And, as you know, adding a little competition into the mix is a wonderful way to keep clients energized and focused.
-MYZONE Challenges utilizing the heart rate tracking capabilities of the MZ-3 are a fun and simple way to create friendly competition among your clients and gym members–and there are endless possibilities to develop challenges that suit your clients’ needs!
+MYZONE Challenges utilizing the heart rate tracking capabilities of the MZ-3 are a fun and simple way to create friendly competition among your clients and gym members.

 First, we’ll discuss how to create a formal challenge.
 Then, we’ll talk about how to make your challenges meaningful and effective.